Ivan Moscovich: Life after World War II (1945–1952)

 Moscovich got his first job in Yugoslavia when a friend in Tito’s Ministry of Transport offered him a position repairing Yugoslavia’s railway system which had been damaged during the war.
 The job required a large, untested German machine using high electrical wattage to weld rail lines.
 By 1947, Moscovich reported directly to the deputy minister.

 Moscovich was given control over a squad of 50 German prisoners of war including some high ranking German officers, some regular soldiers, some Wehrmacht, and some SS.
 Although he considered taking his revenge, Moscovich elected to increase their rations in order to increase their productivity.
 However, he never told them he was a camp survivor.
 After six months, Joseph Tito released the workers.

 During the time he worked the position, he received a medal from Tito himself.

 Later years

 After finishing his university studies in mechanical engineering at the University of Belgrade, Moscovich emigrated to Israel, where he initially worked as a research scientist involved in the design of teaching materials, educational aids, and educational games.

 Moscovich died on 21 April 2023, at the age of 96.

 Artist

+Moscovich created harmonographs: coloured swirls made by pens driven by an analogue computer.
+The machine could generate endless unique designs.
+The ossillations made by the machine are known by mathematicians as Lissajous figures.
+The first display of these works in London in1968 under the name "Cybernetic Serendipity" represented a milestone in Moscovich's artistic career.

 Moscovich's kinetic art and other art creations have been shown in major art exhibitions at the Institute of Contemporary Arts, the International International Design Centrum in Berlin, and the Museo de Arte Moderno in Mexico City.
 He patented his harmonograph drawing device in 1967, and had a show of harmonographic art at the National Museum of Mathematics (MoMath) in New York City on 21 October 2021.
+Art and antiques dealer Henry Saywell presented an exhibition of his works at The Hospital club in Covent Garden in 2016, the preview of which was attended by Moscovich.
 In 2019, the Museum of Tolerance featured a retrospective of his work.